vsrinivas/fuchsia/docs/ipc-design/transition-plan.md

 An alternative transition plan would be to split up the features provided by the MBMQ model and adopt these features separately.

+For example:

-For example, we could implement MsgQueues, including the ability to redirect channels to MsgQueues, without implementing MBOs and CalleesRefs -- or we could add that functionality to Zircon ports.
+*   We could implement MsgQueues, including the ability to redirect channels to MsgQueues, without implementing MBOs and CalleesRefs.
     This would give us the ability to combine `zx_port_wait()` and `zx_channel_read()` into a single syscall (giving some performance benefits) and to preserve message ordering across channels.
 It would not give us the other benefits, including shareability of channels, allowing large messages, and providing memory accounting for messages.

+    Another version of this would be to add that functionality to Zircon ports rather than adding MsgQueues as a replacement for ports.

+*   We could implement MBOs without implementing MsgQueues.

 This approach is more incremental and could be easier in some ways, but it could also make it harder to get to a better overall solution.